-- Applicants must hold, or expect to hold, a bachelor's degree from a regionally accredited U.S. college or university, or the foreign equivalent of a U.S. bachelor's degree from a college or university of recognized standing. - Online application - Application fee - Official academic transcripts or course-by-course International Credential Evaluation - · 3 Letters of recommendation - · Curriculum vitae / Resume - 3 Short essays / 1 Optional essay - TOEFL / IELTS Scores (International Applicants) - Portfolio - The MFA in Illustration portfolio should consist of 15-to-20 pieces, including a document listing commissioned or unpublished works.
-Slides and original work are not accepted. - Work should showcase best and recent work, demonstrating range and skill across various types of artistic media.
-Life drawings and drawings from observation are required, as we evaluate conceptual ability, technical skills, and narrative sophistication. - Quality of portfolio presentation is considered.
-Images should be submitted as LOW-RES files (72 dpi), using the format #Lastname.jpeg, with each illustration numbered sequentially.
+- Applicants must hold, or expect to hold, a bachelor's degree from a regionally accredited U.S. college or university, or the foreign equivalent of a U.S. bachelor's degree from a college or university of recognized standing - Online application - Application fee - Official academic transcripts or course-by-course International Credential Evaluation - Two (2) Letters of recommendation - Curriculum vitae (CV) / Resume - One (1) short written responses/ One (1) optional short written response - English Language Proficiency Scores- International Applicants (TOEFL, IELTS, Duolingo, or PTE) - Video Recording Interview: upon initial review of your application, all candidates will be sent a link to submit a brief recorded interview.
+Applicants should be prepared to take part in a follow up live interview with their academic department upon request - Portfolio - The MFA in Illustration portfolio should consist of 15-20 pieces.
+Work should showcase your best and recent work, highlighting your technical abilities, professional ambitions, and your interests and personality.
+Examples might include published work, unpublished work, sketchbook pages, comics pages, animation, and gifs.
+Drawings from observation are required, as we evaluate conceptual ability, technical skills, and narrative sophistication.

-DEFINITIONS OF REQUIREMENTS Online Application
+DEFINITIONS OF REQUIREMENTS

+Online Application

 The School of Graduate Studies only accepts online applications.
 Applicants are only permitted to apply to one undergraduate or graduate program at FIT per year.
 The Office of Graduate Admissions uses CollegeNET for the receipt and processing of graduate applications.
-Through the CollegeNET account, applicants can submit and review their complete application, and access post-submission updated through the applicant portal.
+Through the CollegeNET account, applicants can submit and review their complete application, and access post-submission updates through the applicant portal.
 A link to the portal can be found on the School of Graduate Studies website.